 Thomas “Tom” Hoyt retired from Tucson Electric Power in April 2015 after 47 years of service as a Senior Director.
-He now serves as Youth On Their Own’s board president, with over three years of board service already under his belt.
+He is extremely active with YOTO, with over five years of board service under his belt.
 He is married with 2 sons, a step-son, a step-daughter, and 7 grandchildren.
 Tom’s hobbies include working out, playing golf, and listening intently to jazz and blues music.

 Sean was born and raised in Palmdale, California and moved to Arizona when he was 16.
 He attended Pima Community College, and then the Hogan School of Real Estate.
 Currently, he is a senior loan officer at Nova Home Loans, but before Sean joined the mortgage industry, he went to culinary school.
 He is married and raising two sons and a niece, and enjoys barbecuing and going to the movies with them.
 Sean wanted to be a part of YOTO because he wanted to get in touch with Arizona’s youth, and help make it easier for kids to succeed.

 I have been involved with youth all my professional life as an educator and counselor.
 Nothing is more important to me than seeing that every child gets the opportunity he/she deserves.
 Through no fault of their own, many children are dealt circumstances that are beyond their control.
 It is our job as compassionate adults to give them opportunities they deserve.